How do you use food coloring pens?

 Edible markers, gourmet writers, food writers, food coloring pens… the many different terms are just as confusing as the many different brands.
-This post is all about food writers: what brands to buy, where to buy them and what you can do with them.
+This post is all about food coloring pens: what brands to buy, where to buy them and what you can do with them.
 Food writers are markers that have edible ink, NOT to be confused with “candy writers” that you find in the craft store.
 Those come in tubes.
 I don’t use those.
 So they are essentially markers for food.

 Americolor Gourmet Writers, set of ten.
 These are my favorite writers.
 They have good flow and are easy to use.
 You can get finer detail by using the tips and cover thicker areas by using the sides more.
 If you only buy one set of writers, buy these.
 You can buy Americolor Gourmet Writers on amazon.com and many other online sites.